AScozzari/W3suitever1/replit.md

 # System Architecture

-The project utilizes an enterprise monorepo structure, separating tenant-facing applications (`W3 Suite`) from a centralized `Brand Interface HQ system`.
-An embedded Nginx reverse proxy, managed by a Node.js master process, handles traffic routing.
+The project employs an enterprise monorepo structure, separating tenant-facing applications (`W3 Suite`) from a centralized `Brand Interface HQ system`.
+Traffic routing is managed by an embedded Nginx reverse proxy, controlled by a Node.js master process.

 ## Monorepo Structure:
 - **`apps/`**: Contains frontend/backend services, workers, and edge renderers.